Are teacher shortages a case of a wrong diagnosis and a wrong prescription?

 Carry On Teaching: The Real Problem

 Year upon year, there are reports of a teacher shortage here in the UK and the Government’s response to this problem has generally been the same.
 At the Conservative Party conference last month, the Education Secretary, Justine Greening announced that math graduates who teach will receive up to £35,000 in bursaries.
-Similarly, in Scotland at the SNP conference in October, John Swinney declared that the Government will offer £20,000 bursaries to those who become teachers in key subject areas.
+Similarly, in Scotland, at the SNP conference in October, John Swinney declared that the government would offer £20,000 bursaries to those who become teachers in key subject areas.

 When I started my Initial Teacher Training (ITT) in 2013, similar dialogues were being spouted by the Government.
-However, is the Government focus on cash bursaries as a drive to boost teacher recruitment the wrong answer to the wrong question?
-Back in 2003, Ingersol and Smith explored the issues surrounding the teacher shortage and found that teacher recruitment was not the problem.
+However, is the Government’s focus on cash bursaries as a drive to boost teacher recruitment the wrong answer to the wrong question?
+In 2003, Ingersol and Smith explored the issues surrounding the teacher shortage and found that teacher recruitment was not the problem.

 So, what is the problem and what is the solution?